Last night, Bloomberg he said that Microsoft acquired GitHub, and that the company is expected to release it later today.

 Let's look at an example.
 Imagine that you want to get into the potato business.
 You buy a potato and plant it.
 Invest your time and energy to multiply the potato and build a huge farm.
 When the time comes for harvesting, you can sell your potatoes in direct competition with the one who has given you the first potato.

-Now imagine you want to sell Windows instead of potatoes: you buy one of Windows, you copy it N times and start selling them.
-Just like the potato example above. ….
-They will put you in jail!
+Now imagine that you want to sell Windows instead of potatoes: you buy a copy of Windows, copy it N times and start selling it.
+Just like the example above with the potatoes. ….
+You will be imprisoned!

 So, as you can see, it's a crime to compete with Microsoft for the same products.
 You have to invent your own "potato" if you want to compete with such a company, but still sell a substitute for their products.
 So Redmond buys the substitution culture area and that certainly adds extra monopoly bonus to the company's drawer.

-Imagine now a world where there is only one supplier of products.
-This is exactly what is happening right now with closed source.
-Somewhere here, open source software is trying to stand out as the only area where competition in the same product is allowed.
+Imagine now a world where there is only one product supplier.
+That's exactly what is happening with the code software right now.
+Here somewhere is trying to put open source software as the only sector in which competition in the same product is allowed.

 In this regard, the acquisition of GitHub by Microsoft is a defeat of the free software community and another Redmond win.